jbmorley/raspberry-pi-status/README.md

 # Installation

 Use with cron.
-For example,
+For example, add something like the following to your `crontab` to record the temperature every minute:

 ```
 */1 * * * * /home/pi/Projects/raspberry-pi-status >> /home/pi/Logs/status.log